-We hope you all had a wonderful summer break and hope you are as excited as we are to get started a year of fun learning!
-The children have made an excellent start to the year and have really settled into Year 5 showing a real maturity.
-We will be using this website to keep you up to date with everything that is going on in Year 5, including important dates, assemblies and learning.
+After a sensational start, we hope that you are well rested and raring to learn!
+We will continue using this website to keep you up to date with everything that is going on in Year 5, including important dates, assemblies and learning.
 Please check back regularly as we will be updating more frequently from now on!
 We look forward to the exciting opportunities this new term will bring!

 We thank you for your continued support!

 The Year 5 team

 Our stunning start this term was full of curiosity, passion, and experimentation.
 The engineers, inquirers and astronauts, participated in a carousel of activities.
 We learnt about the importance of the V2 rocket and how rockets are designed for optimum flight.
 We inquired into unusual imagery and questioned each other to express our curiosity.
 Finally, the young astronauts in training were put through their paces in a NASA style boot camp.
 The children were convinced that our topic was all about Space exploration but were astonished to find out that we were in fact learning "The Power of Curiosity!"